Go to about.usps.com/resources/postal-bulletin.htm to browse past issues.

 blue collection boxes

 Iconically ours.
-Today there are 139,409 blue mail boxes in use across the nation.
+There are approximately 124,000 iconic blue collection boxes in use on street corners across the nation.

 addresses added daily

-On average, the Postal Service processes and delivers 162.1 million pieces of First-Class Mail each day.
+On average, the Postal Service processed and delivered 146.2 million pieces of First-Class Mail each day in 2024.

 pieces processed each hour